chunquedong/Sric/README.md

 ## Features
 - fast as C. low-level memeory access
-- safe as Rust. compile time lifetime check
+- safe as Rust. compile time and runtime check
 - object-oriented. inheritance and polymorphisn
 - simple as C. less features than C++
 - interoperate with existing code. compile to C++ code